Lebanese Army Naval Academy

 The Lebanese Army Naval Academy (مدرسة القوات البحرية Madrasat al-Kouwat al-Bahriya) is part of the Lebanese Navy.
 The academy is located at Jounieh Naval Base, Jounieh, in the Keserwan District, and is responsible for the fundamental basic education of the officers and non-commissioned officers students in the fields of naval, military, scientific, and general culture studies.

 History

 The naval academy was founded in 1972 and its mission was to organize the several educational offices dedicated to the naval expertise.
 Since early 1990s, the academy's programs have developed and increased in size, thus leading to several training courses given such as the naval rescue course, a training course for naval officers, diving and ciphering courses, in addition to a naval navigation course, a languages course, a training course on the radar and other.

 Prior to 2003, all naval students used to take their courses abroad; however, since then the school started receiving students to follow the courses domestically.
-Nevertheless, some students are sent aboard for further education.
+Nevertheless, some students are sent abroad for further education.

-Organization & Structure
+Organization and structure

 The academy is organized as follows: